Dynamics of the sine-Gordon equation on tadpole graphs: Introduction

-The second goal of the present analysis is associated with the dynamics of the sine-Gordon flow around the kink profiles obtained in Proposition \ref{exis1}; more specifically, we are interested on its stability properties.
+The second goal of the present analysis is associated with the dynamics of the sine-Gordon flow around the single-lobe kink states obtained in Propositions \ref{3profile}, \ref{exis1} and \ref{exis3}; more specifically, we are interested on its stability properties.
 The stability of these static configurations is an important property from both the mathematical and the physical points of view.
 Stability can predict whether a particular state can be observed in experiments or not.
 Unstable configurations are rapidly dominated by dispersion, drift, or by other interactions depending on the dynamics, and they are practically undetectable in applications.